shuai-yang/Operating-System/README.md

 You will develop a lottery scheduler for a single core processor in a Linux system.
 Please refer to the book chapter to have a basic understanding of how lottery scheduling works.

 Your scheduler will work as a kernel module.
 Processes in a Linux system are by default scheduled by the default Linux CFS (Completely Fair Scheduling) scheduler.
-In this assignment, we do not intend to take over the default CFS scheduler, rather we try to maintain a seperate scheduler and based on our lottery scheduling policy, we choose tasks we want to run and increase their priority, and then dispatch the chosen tasks to the CFS scheduler.
+In this assignment, we do not intend to take over the default CFS scheduler, rather we try to maintain a separate scheduler and based on our lottery scheduling policy, we choose tasks we want to run and increase their priority, and then dispatch the chosen tasks to the CFS scheduler.

 ## The Starter Code